 V. SUPERVISOR/MANAGER CODE OF CONDUCT

-A. Supervisors/managers shall enforce the staff code of conduct and shall take appropriate actions, when necessary, as outlined in the Division's Personnel Policy and Procedure Manual, this policy, and the Standard Operating Procedures (SOPs).
+A. Supervisors/managers shall enforce the staff code of conduct policy and SOPs and shall take appropriate actions, when necessary, as outlined in the Division's Personnel Policy and Procedure Manual, this policy, and SOPs.

 VI.
 STANDARD OPERATING PROCEDURES